pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

     Where `WORKLOAD-NAME` is the name of your workload.

-    If everything works correctly, the status will contain a transformed template that includes the labels added as part of your workload YAML file.
+    If everything works correctly, the status will<!--฿ Avoid |will|: present tense is preferred. ฿--> contain a transformed template that includes the labels added as part of your workload YAML file.
 For example:

     ```yaml